Hospital & Medical Services Program

-This Medical Information Services Program (MISP)is most commonly used to subsidize payments for charges for medical interlibrary loans/document delivery from libraries in the National Network of Libraries of Medicine and from the National Library of Medicine.
+The Medical Information Services Program (MISP) is most commonly used to subsidize payments for charges for medical interlibrary loans/document delivery from libraries in the National Network of Libraries of Medicine and from the National Library of Medicine.

 CLRC libraries and library systems may use the MISP funds for: